Morley Library offers free, limited notary services. Please contact us before you come to confirm that a notary is available.

 We reserve the right to refuse notarizing documents for any reason.
 We reserve the right to decline service in cases that raise any issue of authenticity, ambiguity, or doubt.

 Note: In the State of Ohio, notaries cannot certify documents.
 We cannot certify copies of passports, driver’s licenses, birth certificates, marriages, death certificates, divorce, or naturalization certificates.
-Notary republics can notarize a statement by the individual that the photocopy is indeed a copy of the original document.
+Notaries can notarize a statement by the individual that a copy of a document is indeed a copy of the original document.
 This is not the same thing as a certified copy.

 No legal advice or assistance filling out forms is provided.
 Please contact an attorney for legal advice.